jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 #### Markdown and YAML front matter

-Markdown files coupled with a YAML front matter allow you to use simple text files as structured data sources.
+Markdown files coupled with a YAML front matter allow you to use text files as structured data sources.
 It's a staple feature of most SSG out there.

 The Markdown part of the file generally represents the main content of your data and is generally converted to HTML.
 The YAML front matter allows you to create a data structure with different types of data (strings, arrays, objects, etc.).